 Every employer with at least one member of staff now has new duties, including enrolling those who are eligible into a workplace pension scheme and contributing towards it.
 This is called automatic enrolment.
 It is called automatic enrolment because it is automatic for your staff – they don't have to do anything to be enrolled into your pension scheme, but it is not automatic for you.

 You need to take steps to make sure your eligible staff are enrolled into a pension scheme.

-If you do not yet have a pension scheme get advice here:Selecting a pension scheme for automatic enrolment
+If you do not yet have a pension scheme get advice here:Guide (PDF) Selecting a good quality pension scheme for automatic enrolment

 For employers selecting a pension scheme to use for automatic enrolment the government has set up a pension scheme called the National Employment Savings Trust (NEST) that all employers can use for automatic enrolment.
 Other providers can be found in links in the above guide.www.nestpensions.org.uk/schemeweb/nest.htmll

 This is when you must apply auto-enrolment to a pension for all relevant staff and make a pension scheme available for others to opt in or pay in.